sandeep-pani/recomMe/README.md

 ## Features:

-1. Star rating: User can rate movies on the scale of 0 to 5, which is saved in the Database to recommend movies. <br/>
+1. Star rating: User can rate movies on the scale of 0 to 5, which is saved in the database to recommend movies. <br/>
 2. **Cold-start problem**: (when user has no history of ratings so recommendations can't be fetched)
     - Prevented by asking users to rate a few movies before fetching recommendations.<br/>
 3. **Content Based Recommendations**: *(refer to "content_based.py" and "get_content_based.py")*